B (SEPTA Metro): Construction

 From Lombard-South station south to Snyder, the tunnel was constructed differently – only the eastern half of the line was built.
 The track currently used for southbound trains is actually the northbound express track.
 The extension in 1973 to Pattison station (now called NRG Station) continued this arrangement.
 Space exists under the western half of Broad Street for the construction of the western half of the tunnel, which would include the remaining 2 tracks and additional island platforms for southbound local and express trains.
 The resulting infrastructure would match the configuration built in the northern half of the line.

 Provisions for flying junctions exist in the tunnels at three locations: north of Olney station, north of Erie station, and between Tasker-Morris and Snyder stations.
 These were to connect to planned but never built extensions to the north, northeast, northwest and southwest.
 Tracks were laid in the upper levels of the flying junctions north of Olney and Erie; these have been used over the years to store out-of-service trains and as layover points for express and Ridge Spur trains.

-The NRG Station contains a lower level platform (very narrow compared to the very wide upper level platform), built to accommodate additional trains for large crowds at sporting events.
+The NRG Station contains a lower-level platform (very narrow compared to the very wide upper-level platform), built to accommodate additional trains for large crowds at sporting events.
 Seldom used for passenger service in recent years, these tracks are most often used to store rolling stock and work trains.

-The Spring Garden station on the Ridge Avenue spur line was closed in 1989.
-The Franklin Square station on the PATCO route was closed in 1953, reopened in 1976 for the US Bicentennial, then closed again in 1979.
-It reopened after a major renovation in April 2025.

-The B is one of only two rapid transit lines in the United States outside of New York City to use separate local and express tracks for a significant length, the other being Chicago's North Side Main Line from Armitage north, used by Purple Line express trains.
+The line and its trains were leased to SEPTA in 1968 after it assumed operation of the city transit systems from the former Philadelphia Transportation Company (PTC).
+The line ran 24 hours a day until 1991.
+Overnight service was reinstated on June 20, 2014, for Friday and Saturday nights only on a trial basis.
+It was made permanent on October 8, 2014.